 - We have implemented appropriate cleaning procedures in our facilities.

 - Our providers are prepared with the necessary personal protective equipment (PPE) that is recommended for your child's care.

 - We are encouraging physical distancing and are staggering appointments so there is reduced occupancy in our waiting rooms.

 Visiting the hospital is safe.
 Delaying your child's care isn't.Hospitals have stricter safety measures than almost any other public place.
 If your child needs care, don't wait — schedule an appointment today.

-Visitors are not allowed in antepartum areas.
+- Antepartum areas: Only one visitor is allowed in antepartum areas.
 Antepartum includes patients admitted for complications in pregnancy for short or extended stays, either for the mother's health or the health of the baby.

-Doulas and a support person are allowed in Labor & Delivery and one visitor is allowed in Postpartum/Nursery.
+- Labor and delivery: Doulas and a support person are allowed in Labor & Delivery and one visitor is allowed in Postpartum/Nursery.
 For safety reasons, the visitor must remain in the patient's room during the visit and can come and go from the hospital one time during a 24-hour period.